fspoettel/linkding-on-fly/README.md

 #### fly ssh does not connect

 Check the output of `flyctl doctor`, every line should be marked as **PASSED**.
 If `Pinging WireGuard` fails, try `flyctl wireguard reset` and `flyctl agent restart`.

-#### linkding is slow or hangs frequently

-Scale your application's memory to at least 512MB.